AssiKalle/Backbone_ThIWert/draft.md

 ***1.4.
 Expectation:***
 - [ ] Technical hardwares fit planned budget.
 - [x] Glass fiber technology
-- [ ] Power over Ethernet technology, e.g. Antenna, Switch, etc.
+- [x] Power over Ethernet technology, e.g. Antenna, Switch, etc.
 - [ ] 80m cable
 - tbd [^1]

 **2. Rough planning:**
 - [x] Distance estimation and calculation and in practice
-- [x] Height difference
 - [x] Look for obstacle theoretically and practically
 - [ ] Check weather condition
-- [ ] Have a meeting to research about conditions and requirements as well as demands
+- [x] Have meetings for to research about conditions and requirements as well as demands
-- [ ] Topographic survey
+- [x] Topographic survey
 - [ ] Research about routing device that fits budget
+- [ ] Perform test installation
 - [ ] tbd [^1]

 **3. Detail planning:**
-For distance estimation, Google Earth is our option.
-This distances from middle of Haus 18 and 19 to side entrance of ThIWert building are estimately calculated.
+For distance estimation, Google Earth is optimal.
+After topographic survey, information has been compared with estimated data for correction.
-Many appointments are required for topology research for exact locations and views of mounting options and possible weather condition.
+Presumably maximum 3 to 4 appointments are required for topology research for exact locations and views of mounting options and possible weather condition.
 There are also some details needed to notice such as cable access, estimated length of cable, technical devices, etc.
 To reduce additional power suply, it is fairly good if Power over Ethernet is applied.
-For safety purpose, PoW Antenna should have max 48V DC.
-The best option to transmit internet signal to end devices is Glass Fiber. tbd [^1]
+For safety purpose, PoE Antenna should have max 48V DC.
+The best option to transmit internet signal to end devices is Glass Fiber.
+Test installation and configuration of PoE Antennas in Labor.

+tbd [^1]

 **4. Contact details:**